usnistgov/oscal-tools/csx/readme.md

 ### Further demos

-See project directories for more.
+See project directories for more, including a next-gen Baseline Composer (building on the Reviewer) that accepts spreadsheet inputs.

 ### Ideas

-Map-driven link rewriter
-  User configures map
-  utility rewrites file path and mime type